A custom or standardized build will save you a lot of the headaches involved in a DIY conversion.

 Love a little luxury?
 Then you may want to check out El Kapitan’s rigs.
 Their camper designs are super stylish and modern.

-The conversions come with all sorts of gear – from inverters and microwaves to AC and a toilet.
+These van conversions come with all sorts of gear – from inverters and microwaves to AC and a toilet.
 You can choose from 17 different floor plans, so you can be sure to find an interior to suit your adventure.

 All their vans come with a three-year, or 36,000-mile warranty and the company can help you arrange financing for both the vehicle and conversion through a dealer.